 Commissary case material is collected by the court as part of the process of obtaining confirmation of a deceased person's estate.
 The personal data involved is likely to consist of information about the executor(s) and beneficiaries.
 Documentation such as wills and proof of identity is returned once confirmation is granted.
-The court retains confirmation papers for a period of 6 months after grant of confirmation as a safeguard against documentation being lost (in order to ensure a source of information about the confirmation remains available).
-Processing is done under Article 6(1)(e) - necessary for a legal obligation which SCTS is subject to.
-Access to commissary records is allowed under the Act of Sederunt (Commissary Court Books) 1992 as amended by The Act of Sederunt (Commissary Court Books) 1996 (legislation.gov.uk)
+The Court retains confirmation papers for a period of 6 months after grant of confirmation as a safeguard against documentation being lost (in order to ensure a source of information about the confirmation remains available).

 The SCTS publishes a list of vexatious litigants as a part of the process set out in sections 100 and 101 of the Courts Reform (Scotland) Act 2014.
 Section 101(3) of that Act specifies that a copy of a vexatious litigation order must be published in the Edinburgh Gazette.
 It is considered that maintenance and publication of a list of such orders on the SCTS website is "necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller" in terms of Article 6(1)(e) of the UK GDPR.
 Publication of the list informs solicitors of those designated as vexatious litigants and also acts as a reference aid for staff at other courts, including the UK Supreme Court.